For anything else, please call us at 202-885-3620, email CASGRAD@american.edu, fax us at 202-885-1344, or send mail to:

 2. What are the application deadlines?

 CAS uses a rolling admissions process, though some graduate programs have set deadlines.
-Please check the Requirements Chart to see if there is a specific deadline to the program you are applying to.
+Please check the requirements to see if there is a specific deadline to the program you are applying to.
 Also, if you are requesting to be considered for a merit award, the priority deadline is February 1 unless otherwise specified.

 3. How do I apply?

 You can fill out an application online.
 Your application includes the form itself and all required transcripts, recommendation letters, test scores, writing samples, portfolio, and a statement of purpose.
 Unofficial transcripts, statement of purpose, and writing sample may be uploaded when you submit the application.